 Legendary athletes Dick and Rick Hoyt are longtime Easter Seals champions.
 In 2006, Team Hoyt ran their 25th Boston Marathon to benefit Easter Seals services.
 They also promote Easter Seals as public speakers and honorary Walk With Me chairmen, and Rick demonstrates assistive technology at Easter Seals events.
 Hoyt Foundation grants support a wide range of vital programs.

 The TJX Companies

 TJX is a great employer for people with disabilities.
-Its companies have hired numerous Easter Seals clients, find just the right jobs for them and encourage them to succeed.
+Its companies have hired numerous Easter Seals clients, found just the right jobs for them and encouraged them to succeed.
 A $50,000 grant from the TJX Foundation is helping to support Easter Seals employment programs, particularly those that help youth with disabilities make the transition from school to work.